secretfader/distill/Readme.md

 With a simple, pleasurable DSL, Distill turns this previously frustrating task into a few lines of readable code.

+## Contributing

+Distill is far from finished.
+I built out the core idea, and left it at that.
+I need for it to do more (like serializing arrays, and standard configurations for serialization).
+You probably do too.
+I'm very open to pull requests, but here are a couple of suggestions that will help me maintain this module:

+1. Fork the repository, and do all of your work in a feature branch.

+2. Don't change the API without notifying me.
+Breaking changes are totally fine, but we should establish a sane upgrade path first.

+3. Document and test your changes.

+4. Send that pull request!

 ## License

 Copyright (C) Nicholas Young, Original Machine LLC.